 One factor contributing to the imbalance in representation of ideological viewpoints might be an aversion and discrimination against right-leaning and moderate individuals.
 Our study does not directly show that they do contribute to it.
 It does, however, provide evidence that ideological hostility and a readiness to discriminate on the basis of political orientation are not only real in philosophy but also directed at various ideologies, including a moderate stance (moderate participants reported experiencing more hostility than left-leaning participants (Mdiff=.72, p<.001), but less than right-leaning participants).
 Our findings thus suggest that across the political spectrum, from very left-leaning individuals to very right-leaning individuals, philosophers sometimes experience politically motivated hostility in the field which, in some cases, prevents them from expressing their viewpoints, from being taken seriously, and from contributing to debates.
 This is striking, because explicit commitments to open-mindedness, diversity, and inclusiveness abound among philosophers and philosophy organizations.

 Moreover, the qualitative data combined with the quantitative findings reveal a significant discrepancy between many philosophers’ beliefs that ideological bias and discrimination are either rare or non-existent in the field and many more other philosophers’ reports of having actually experienced or witnessed them first hand.
 Starting with the political right, the more right-leaning the participant was, the more hostility they reported personally experiencing from colleagues, and the stronger their impression that they and their political ideology would be negatively viewed in judgment- and decision-making in the field.
 The validity of this subjective impression was partly confirmed by the fact that the more left-leaning the participant was (20.2% were very left-leaning), the more frequent their WTD against right-leaning individuals and contents in judgment- and decision-making.
 Similarly, while left-leaning participants did not report more experiences of hostility the more left-leaning they were, the more left-leaning the participant was the stronger their impression that they themselves and their ideology would be negatively assessed by colleagues in the mentioned contexts.
 This subjective impression too was at least partly confirmed by the fact that the more right-leaning the participant was, the more frequent their WTD against left-leaning individuals or contents in reviewing practices, conference invitations, and hiring.
 Quantitative analyses revealed though that in our sample left-leaning individuals’ WTD against the right was greater than right-leaning individuals’ WTD against the left.

+XXXX

 Our results provide further evidence for the “ideological-conflict hypothesis” (Brandt et al. 2014) in suggesting that left-leaning individuals and right-leaning individuals are similarly intolerant against groups holding values inconsistent with their own.
 In fact, the free responses indicated that within the left-leaning side of the political spectrum, factions are sometimes hostile against each other (moderately left-leaning vs. very left-leaning individuals and vice versa) too.
 Since moderately left-leaning individuals (e.g., liberals) and very left-leaning individuals share important features (e.g., an emphasis on equality; Arneson 2015; Caprara and Vecchione 2018) that make them, despite their differences, fall on the same left side of the spectrum, we shall call this phenomenon intra-ideological hostility.
 In providing evidence of intra-ideological hostility, our findings offer a new contribution to previous research on the ideological-conflict hypothesis and ideological hostility in academia, because that research has so far only revealed cross-ideological (liberals vs. conservatives and vice versa) hostility (Brandt et al. 2014; Honeycutt and Freberg 2017).
 It is an interesting question for future research whether intra-ideological hostility might in fact be stronger than cross-ideological hostility.